coil-language/coil-lang/README.md

 }
 ```

-In protej, truthiness is defined like so
+In coil, truthiness is defined like so

 ```js
 function truthy(val) {